 - In 2010 Worthy Farm installed 1500 square meters of solar panels on the roof of the cattle shed.
-The 1100-panelled solar farm makes this one of the largest privately owned solar photovoltaic systems in the country.
-The solar farm saves about 100 tonnes of carbon dioxide emissions each year and generates enough electricity to meet the annual demand of 40 average households.
+The 1,316 roof-mounted solar panels makes this one of the largest privately owned solar photovoltaic systems in the country.
+The solar farm saves about 100 tonnes of carbon dioxide emissions each year, generating 205,700kWh of energy – enough electricity to meet the annual demand of 40 average households.

 - The Green Fields, including the 1000-capacity Croissant Neuf stage, are run entirely on solar and wind power.

-- In 2019, Worthy Farm installed a new anaerobic digester.
-From 2019, the anaerobic digester will power Pyramid Stage production and some backstage areas during Glastonbury Festival as well as providing power for Worthy Farm and the Festival offices to use all year round.
+- In late 2018, Worthy Farm began the installation of a new anaerobic digester.
+From 2019, it is hoped that the anaerobic digester will help to power the Pyramid Stage production offices and some backstage areas during Glastonbury Festival as well as providing power for Worthy Farm and the Festival offices to use all year round.